-The Department of Historical Sciences offers doctorates in European Studies in French or in German.
+The Department of European Studies and Slavic Studies offers doctorates in European Studies in French or in German.
 The European Studies Domain provides bilingual teaching in the Human and Social Sciences, in which the emphasis is on politics, contemporary history and culture.
 The period covered by European Studies at Fribourg starts at the end of the Second World War up to the present day.
-With its interdisciplinary profile, the Domain takes into account the legal, economic and political aspects of contemporary Europe and analyses the sphere of influence of European culture.
+With its interdisciplinary profile, the domain takes into account the legal, economic and political aspects of contemporary Europe and analyses the sphere of influence of European culture.

-Possible subjects for a doctorate in European Studies at the Department of Historical Sciences are:
+Possible subjects for a doctorate in European Studies at the Department of European Studies and Slavic Studies are:

 - The history of European integration

 - Relations between Switzerland and the European Union

 - The processes of democratisation in Europe

 - The concepts and policies of cooperation and reconciliation

 - The policies of remembrance and identity in Europe

 - International and diplomatic relations

 The European Studies domain also supports fundamental research in the social and cultural fields of the analysis of European policies as well as in comparative politics.
 The same applies to the more practical and specific study programmes.